Installing on Red Hat and CentOS

 $ update-alternatives --config java

-If you do have any other preference for a database, we suggest installing MariaDB:
+If you have any other preference for a database, we suggest installing MariaDB:

 $ yum install mariadb-server